imdhemy/imdhemy.github.io/_drafts/php/2021-05-19-why-you-need-a-builder-to-create-your-entities-and-models.md

 ```
 **IMHO, this is not so good due to the following reasons!**

-- Sooner or latter, you'll end up with a model with **invalid state** or any [kind of unexpected behaviour](https://www.php.net/manual/en/language.oop5.overloading.php#119407).
+- Sooner or later, you'll end up with a model with **an invalid state** or any [kind of unexpected behavior](https://www.php.net/manual/en/language.oop5.overloading.php#119407).
 - The model **has no properties** and even more if you defined the properties to solve this problem the code will break!
 - All properties are treated as public properties which means **no encapsulation** at all!
 - Your **IDE doesn't understand** that!